tyler-frazier/dsbook/src/describe.md

 In addition to changing the order of the adm1 names, also add an annotation to each bar that indicates the share of the total population located within that subdivision.
 Use the `geom_text()` command to add labels to your bar plot and set the `label =`  argument within the `aes()` parameter in order to calculate each administrative units share of the total population.
 Divide the `sum()` of `pop19` variable in the denominator by the raw `pop19`  counts as the numerator.
 Place the division of these values within the `percentage()` command from the `scales::` library \(you'll need to install this new package\).

 Place the value that describes each administrative unit's share of the total population within the center of each bar using the `position =` .
-Set it using the `position_stack(vjust = 0.5)` command with a verticle adjust to the center of the bar \(half the total width\).
+Set it using the `position_stack(vjust = 0.5)` command with a vertical adjust to the center of the bar \(half the total width\).
 Also, decrease the size of the text annotations.

 ```r
   geom_text(aes(label=percent(pop19/sum(pop19))),